Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/channel/set-channel-game.md

 `gameSuccess` | The status of the sub-action request | `True/False` `gameName` | The name of the game | `Beat Saber` `gameId` | The id of the game | `503116`
-`gameBoxArt` | The url of the game boxart, can be used with browser sources in your broadcaster.
+`gameBoxArt` | The url of the game box art, can be used with browser sources in your broadcaster.

 ## C# Usage
 :csharp-method{name=SetChannelGame}